AKTIE IM FOKUS 2: Übernahmespekulationen heben Norma auf Achtmonatshoch

 |Das Recyclen ganzer Immobilien als großer Kostensenker

-Vor US-Inflationsdaten: DAX fester -- thyssenkrupp verdient zum Jahresauftakt weniger -- Delivery Hero hat Wandelanleihe in Milliardenhöhe platziert -- MTU, Bilfinger, NORMA, TUI, Palantir im Fokus
+Nach US-Inflationsdaten: DAX beendet Sitzung leichter -- Klimaklage gegen VW abgewiesen -- thyssenkrupp verdient weniger -- Delivery Hero, Man United, Palantir im Fokus

-Zoox testet Fahrzeug ohne Lenkrad und Pedale in den USA.
-Teilausfall des US-Netzes von T-Mobile - Tausende US-Nutzer ohne Verbindung.
-Ford plant Stellenabbau in Köln und Aachen.
-Aktivistischer Investor fordert von Brenntag wohl Abspaltung der Spezialchemie.
-LEONI erwägt außerordentliche Hauptversammlung - Aktionäre sollen Kapitalschnitt genehmigen. adesso hat seine Umsatzziele 2022 übertroffen.
+Ceconomy bekräftigt Prognose für das laufende Geschäftsjahr - verkauft schwedisches MediaMarkt-Geschäft.
+Weniger Zuschauer verfolgen Super-Bowl-Übertragung von ProSieben.
+Irischer Notenbankchef Makhlouf: Leitzins könnte auf über 3,50 Prozent steigen.
+Coca-Cola hat im vierten Quartal mehr umgesetzt als von Analysten erwartet.
+BVB: Vorbereitung auf Spiel gegen Chelsea laut Terzic schwer.

 |MDAX: Die Gewinner und Verlierer in KW 6 2023Welche Aktie macht das Rennen?